William Brewster (ornithologist): Career and accomplishments

 Brewster was a fellow of the American Association for the Advancement of Science, and in 1876 became president of the Nuttall Ornithological Club of Cambridge, of which he was the founder in 1873.
 He was a co-founder, with Elliott Coues and Joel Asaph Allen, of the American Ornithologists' Union (AOU) in 1883 and served as its president from 1895 to 1898.

-Brewster served as the first president of Mass Audubon (Massachusetts Audubon Society) from 1896–1913, founded by Harriet Lawrence Hemenway and Minna B. Hall, with a mandate to advance legislation to restrict the killing of birds and sale of their plumage.
+Brewster served as the first president of Mass Audubon (Massachusetts Audubon Society) from 1896 to 1913, founded by Harriet Lawrence Hemenway and Minna B. Hall, with a mandate to advance legislation to restrict the killing of birds and sale of their plumage.
 The group, with over half its officers being women, used its political power to have a Massachusetts law passed in 1897 outlawing trade in wild bird feathers and the 1900 Lacey Act, which prohibits interstate shipment of animals killed in violation of local laws.

 Published works

 Brewster published over 300 articles in the Bulletin of the Nuttall Ornithological Club, in the Annals of the New York Lyceum of Natural History, Proceedings of the Boston Society of Natural History, The Auk, and other periodicals.
 He wrote: